Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 To apply for a property adjustment or a utility credit, please download and complete the Adjustment Review Request

 In addition to the law, all parties must be aware of the rules that govern court proceedings.
-Many of those rules can be found in the Uniform Rules of the Superior Courts, which appear within the list of rules shown here.
+Many of those rules can be found in the Uniform Rules for the Superior Court, which appear within the list of rules shown here.
 Other standing orders and local procedures that apply to Athens-Clarke County court proceedings are shown in the list of records here.

 You may also contact them at 706-208-7078.